sherpa/sherpa/docs/index.rst

    :name: help_docs

    bugs
-   development
+   developer/index
    indices

 At present there is no developer mailing list for Sherpa.